Hairdresser registration

 Regulation summary

-Leicestershire act 1985 (section 23) (PDF Document, 11.22 Kb) is the law which regulates hairdressers and barbers in the borough of Oadby and Wigston
+Leicestershire Act 1985 (Section 23) (PDF Document, 18.74 Kb) and the Hairdresser and barber bye-laws (PDF Document, 131.57 Kb) are the laws which regulate hairdressers and barbers in the borough of Oadby and Wigston

 Application evaluation process